MZMahid/portswigger-labs/Cross_site_scripting.md

 - **How It Works:** this paylaod gets injected inside a javascript string which is inside a script tag.
 The browser first performs the html parsing to identify the page elements including blocks of script, it then parse the javascript.
 That is why even being inside single `''` quote the paylaod act as html element and not a string.
 - **Root cause:** Does not sanitize the angle brackets.

+## 19. Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped
+- **Location:** Reflected XSS in the Search functionality inside a script tag inside a javascript string.
+- **Payload:** `\';alert(1)//`
+- **How It Works:** since the server escapes the single quote we can use another backslash to escape the escaping backslash. then the closing quote and the usuals.
+At the end `//` commets out the other codes including the other single quote of the original string so that the script does not give any error.
+- **Root cause:** the escaping feature can easily bypassed because the server is not not escaping the backslash itself.